pytorch/pytorch.github.io/_posts/2022-3-6-introducing-pytorch-fully-sharded-data-parallel-api.md

 ### How FSDP Works

-Any operation performed on a PyTorch tensor is by default dispatched as a kernel or a composition of kernels to the underlying hardware.
-These kernels are executed asynchronously on the underlying hardware.
-The program execution is not blocked until the value of a tensor is fetched.
-This approach scales extremely well with massively parallel programmed hardware such as GPUs.

-The starting point of a LazyTensor system is a custom tensor type.
-In PyTorch/XLA, this type is called XLA tensor.
-In contrast to PyTorch’s native tensor type, operations performed on XLA tensors are recorded into an IR graph.
-Let’s examine an example that sums the product of two tensors:

 FSDP is a type of data-parallel training, but unlike traditional data-parallel, which maintains a per-GPU copy of a model’s parameters, gradients and optimizer states, it shards all of these states across data-parallel workers and can optionally offload the sharded model parameters to CPUs.

 The figure below shows how FSDP works for 2 data-parallel processes: